 R&D in the USA

-All members of G7 countries have an R&D tax credit program in place.
+All members of G7 countries have an R&D tax credit program in place, and in fact over 28 countries around the world have R&D programs in place.
 In all cases, the definitions are consistent with the internationally accepted definition used by the Organization for Economic Co-operation and Development (OECD).
 In the United States, the R&D tax credit provides companies with a 20% tax credit on qualified expenditures.

 Salaries or wages of technical staff who work directly or manage the development projects.
 Salaries or wages of other staff that support the technical staff on the development projects e.g. administration.